Aaron Milton: Professional career

+as a running back/linebacker.
+Milton dressed in three games for Saskatchewan during the 2017 season, posting two tackles on defense and two tackles on special teams.
+He was placed on the suspended list on September 13, 2017, after leaving the team.

-On February 15, 2017, Milton signed with the Saskatchewan Roughriders.
-After retiring from football just three months later, Milton started a comeback in 2019, when he signed with the Lübeck Cougars in the German Football League 2 (GFL2).
+Milton started a comeback in 2019, when he signed with the Lübeck Cougars in the German Football League 2.

 Personal life

 Milton's mother played college basketball and his father played semi-professional soccer.
 Aaron's sister was a member of the soccer national development program.